0php/Zero/docs/auth.md

 Pair it with `App\Middlewares\Guest` for routes like login, registration, and password resets so authenticated users skip directly to their intended page instead of revisiting the auth forms.

 Future enhancements (tracked in `todo.md`) include CSRF protection, richer role/permission guards, and queued mail delivery.

+- The `UsersTableSeeder` seeds sample accounts for quick testing; run `php zero db:seed` to populate the table.